4 Best cloud deployment models

 Hybrid Cloud — Who‘s It For?

-Anyone that wants to pick and choose different elements from different cloud models can make use of a hybrid cloud.
+Anyone who wants to pick and choose different elements from different cloud models can make use of a hybrid cloud.
 A common example is storing and analyzing sensitive data on a private cloud, but using a public cloud for a website and public-facing applications.

-Another is to use a private cloud for base-level processing, but have a public cloud available for sudden spikes in demand that the private cloud can‘t deal with.
+Another option is to use a private cloud for base-level processing, but have a public cloud available for sudden spikes in demand that the private cloud can‘t deal with.
 This is called cloud bursting, and many businesses are already using this idea to increase uptime.

 If neither public nor private cloud meets all of your needs, perhaps a hybrid of the two will do the job.